The purpose of this site is to promote change.

 Regards, Bob Stavig

-Lean efforts at its most basic level focuses on eliminating waste as a cost-cutting effort.
+Lean efforts at its most basic level and from the Toyota Production System focuses on eliminating waste to reduce cost.

 Lean Reimagined and our book , uses the six Principles of Lean Development (LD) to focus on:

 - developing all people such that they have the skills and capability to increase their contributions